ricardo8aib/terraform-templates/templates/lambda-ecr/README.md

 ## Set up

 The `terraform.tfvars` contains basic configurations for the AWS profile.
 The `profile` variable indicates terraform which AWS profile should be used to deploy the infrastructure.
-The bucket name can be also set there.
 By default, terraform checks the AWS profiles in `~/.aws/credentials`.

 ## Creating the Lambda function from ECR image